Making Love: Background

-Daniel Melnick, the co-producer of Making Love, would allege that the film's two male leads: Michael Ontkean and Harry Hamlin - and also female lead Kate Jackson - were the "original choices" for their roles while allowing "We did send the script to a few actors who [responded] that they were either not interested or were 'too busy'".
+Daniel Melnick, the co-producer of Making Love, would allege that the film's two male leads, Michael Ontkean and Harry Hamlin, as well as female lead Kate Jackson, were the "original choices" for their roles, while admitting, "We did send the script to a few actors who [responded] that they were either not interested or were 'too busy'".
 Reportedly the film-makers hoped to cast Michael Douglas as Zack to the point that after he passed on the film's original script he was sent a revision which he also passed on.
 Another actor courted to play Zack: Tom Berenger, purportedly passed on the part due to a scheduling conflict (Berenger did tour Japan in A Streetcar Named Desire in the spring of 1981).
 Harrison Ford, William Hurt and Peter Strauss have also been cited as being unsuccessfully approached to play Zack.
 According to Arthur Hiller, most actors he approached re starring in Making Love advised him not to even consider them.
 Kate Jackson - who had previously costarred with Ontkean in the 1972-76 ABC-TV series The Rookies - was cast by Hiller as the female lead in Making Love on the strength of her performance in the TV movie Thin Ice which was previewed for Hiller prior to its 17 February 1981 broadcast.

 Themes

-Making Love was the first mainstream Hollywood drama to address the subjects of homosexuality, coming out and the effect that being closeted and coming out has on a marriage.
-The film contrasts two visions of the "gay lifestyle."
+Making Love was one of several mainstream Hollywood films to be released in 1982 that attempted to deal with themes of homosexuality in a more tolerant and sympathetic light.
+Others included Personal Best, Victor/Victoria, and Partners.
+Making Love has been referred to as being the first mainstream Hollywood film drama to address the subject of coming out and the effect that being closeted and coming out has on a marriage.

+The film contrasts two visions of the so-called "gay lifestyle".
 Zack wants to settle into a long-term monogamous relationship, while Bart is shown as promiscuous and uninterested in forming commitments.

 Issues of the tension many women felt over pursuing careers are also touched on in Claire's fears that she is being forced to choose between her career and having a baby.
-By the film's end, she does have a child, but it is unstated whether she is still working, so that issue ultimately remains unresolved (although it is implied she now is a housewife).
+By the film's end, she does have a child, but it is unstated whether she is still working, so that issue ultimately remains unresolved (although it is implied she's now a housewife).

-Making Love was one of several mainstream Hollywood films to be released in 1982 dealing with themes of homosexuality in a more tolerant and sympathetic light.
-Others included Personal Best, Victor/Victoria, and Partners.